variantstudios/wisdomwaysacupuncture.com/_posts/2018-06-05-fertility-are-your-fallopian-tube-secretions-mucking-up-your-fertility.md

 layout: post
 ---

 I’ll never forget when I first started studying infertility.
-Learning the incredible wisdom of the body where everything fertility related works together in perfectly coordinating unison, like an orchestra, just confirmed all the reasons I love doing what I do.
+Learning the incredible intelligence of the body where everything works together in perfectly coordinating unison, like an orchestra, just confirmed not only everything I believe about the body's wisdom, but all the reasons I love doing what I do.

-The entire reproductive cycle, down to what hormones do what, which then triggers the next process, is simply amazing and just confirms everything I believe about the wisdom of the body.
+The entire reproductive cycle, down to which hormones do what, which then triggers the next process, is simply amazing.

-And for whatever reason, learning about the simplest of these functions – that of fallopian tube secretions – really stuck with me.
+But for whatever reason, learning about the simplest of these functions – that of fallopian tube secretions – really stuck with me.

 ### Our fallopian tubes have secretions?